BreffJaun/Legends-of-Swiftia/README.md

 - **Display:** Terminal-based interface using framed output (`boxedScreen`) and paginated views (`pagedBox`) for a structured, interactive experience.
 - **State Management:** Runtime only; no save/load yet implemented.

+---

+📝 Disclaimer

+This project was developed as part of my training.
+The source code, structure and documentation are my own work.

+© 2025 Jeff Braun.
+All rights reserved.
+Licensed under the [MIT License](./LICENSE).